michael-graber/michael-graber.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a senior researcher at Statistics Norway and an affiliated researcher with Norwegian Fiscal Studies at the University of Oslo.
+I am a senior researcher at Statistics Norway.
+My research combines economic theory with causal empirical methods and administrative data to study economic inequality, tax policy, and labor markets.

-My research combines economic theory with credible identification strategies and rich administrative data to investigate and address complex issues surrounding economic inequality, tax policy, and labor market dynamics.
+**Affiliations:** Norwegian Fiscal Studies at the University of Oslo; Visiting Researcher at BI Norwegian Business School; Affiliate at CESifo Network.